 Piazza, Sweeny, Wessel, Silver, & Whitney.
 Psychological Science, 2013.

 Press: UC Berkeley press release | Science Today interview

 How do we perceptually recalibrate to new auditory environments?

 Adaptation is a critical perceptual phenomenon that enhances processing by recalibrating the brain's response to the current environment.
 How do our perceptual systems adjust to the timbre (i.e., "tone color" or overall quality) of natural sounds, such as the buzz of a muted trumpet or Billie Holiday's raspy voice?

-I am also broadly interested in the perception of pitch and timbre in music and other naturalistic auditory environments.
-In one recent study, we report rapid, widespread perceptual adaptation to the timbre of a variety of natural sounds (speech, animal calls, natural textures) that survives pitch changes present in the natural environment.
+We report rapid, widespread perceptual adaptation to the timbre of a variety of highly natural sounds (musical instruments, speech, animal calls, natural textures) that survives pitch changes present in the natural environment.
 Our results point to timbre as a high-level, configural property of sounds, processed similarly to faces in vision.